 Bottom Line: Eating too often can slow down your fat loss.
 Intermittent Fasting helps boost your metabolism and helps your body tap into its own fat reserves for energy.
 Eat only when you’re hungry.

 10. Overestimating how many calories you burn during exercise

 How many times have we been told that exercise boosts our metabolism and speeds it up?
 Although exercise does increase our metabolic rate a bit, it’s probably less than you think.

 Studies have shown both healthy weight and overweight people tend to overestimate the number of calories they burn during exercise, often by a significant amount.
 And as a result, they end up eating more because they thought they would burn it all off.

 This is one reason why keto is so effective for fat loss in people who have limited mobility.
-Keto uses fat to make energy and even while we sleep, our bodies continue to make energy to carry out basic functions and maintain our healthy brains.
+Keto uses fat to make energy and even while we sleep, our bodies continue to make the energy to carry out basic body functions and maintain our healthy brains.

 Bottom Line: Studies show people tend to overestimate the number of calories they burn during exercise.
-So do not think you can eat lots more because you did that 3k walk or managed a full on spin class.
+So do not think you can eat lots more because you did that 3k walk or managed a full-on spin class.

 10 common mistakes people make on keto when trying to lose weight